tmhill2/HillSec-hybrid-identity-lab/README.md

 This project was developed as part of my professional Identity & Access Management learning journey to gain practical experience with enterprise identity technologies while building a portfolio that demonstrates planning, implementation, automation, validation, and technical documentation.

 The environment is intended to model enterprise IAM concepts using production-inspired design principles while acknowledging the constraints of a lab environment.

+The project emphasizes repeatable implementation processes, enterprise IAM best practices, and professional documentation similar to those used in production environments.